Breaking enjoys its Olympic moment — but for how long? – DW – 08/10/2024

 "People see themselves as athletes," Lindner said.
 "They have sponsorships with brands where they can really make a living out of it."

-"I'm just happy for the world to see breaking," Montalvo, who competes as B-boy Victor, told DW.
+"I'm just happy for the world to see breaking," Montalvo, who competes as B-boy Victor, told DW early in the competition.
 "A lot of people have stereotypes and misconceptions of breaking, like [it's just] spinning on a cardboard floor.
 It has evolved."

 Culture vs. competition